Who Is Michael Caine?

 More Movies: 1970s to 80s; 'Hannah and Her Sisters'

 Continuing to work steadily in the 1970s and 1980s, Caine's roles were a perfect mix of high and low, as he appeared in such box office duds as The Swarm (1978), Ashanti (1979), The Island (1980) and Jaws: The Revenge (1987) while also hitting the big screen in such films as A Bridge Too Far (1977), and Dressed to Kill (1980).
 He also turned in a strong performance in Educating Rita (1983), and his first Academy Award was a result of his stellar work in Woody Allen's Hannah and Her Sisters (1986).

 'Cider House Rules'

 Caine's career hit a bit of a lull in the 1990s, but he managed to turn things around near the end of the decade, earning positive reviews for 1998's Little Voice, playing a ruthless, down-on-his-luck talent agent.
 The following year, Caine gave another great performance in The Cider House Rules, based on the John Irving novel.
 He played a doctor who runs a Maine orphanage (also an illegal abortion clinic) and develops a close bond with one of his wards (Tobey Maguire).
 The part brought Caine his second Academy Award for Best Supporting Actor.

-In 2000, Queen Elizabeth granted Caine a knighthood under his real name.
+In 2000, in addition to be awarded a BAFTA Fellowship, Queen Elizabeth granted Caine a knighthood under his real name.
 He chose to use his birth name in tribute to his father.